adriantanasa/connect-cloudant-store/README.md

 Disable the session storage TTL automatical refresh by disabling the "touch" method, in order to reduce the number of requests to Cloudant and the risk of conflicts.
 As a result the session will have a fixed duration from creation (of either the .ttl param or of the session.cookie.maxAge)

+### dbViewName
+Name of the expired session view to be used for building the expired sessions list

+### dbDesignName
+Name of the couch db design name to be used for building the expired sessions list - if the design and the view is not found in the cloudant database, the first call to store.cleanupExpired() will try to create it.

+### dbRemoveExpMax
+Limits the maximum amount of sessions to be bulk deleted per each store.cleanupExpired() call.

 ## Debugging

 Local development